JolleJolles/pirecorder/README.md

 ![logo](https://github.com/JolleJolles/pirecorder/blob/master/pirecorder-logo.jpg)

 *PiRecorder* consists of a main Recorder class and a number of additional [submodules](#submodules) that facilitate setting up the Raspberry Pi camera, configuring the camera, scheduling future recordings, and converting recorded media.
+It helps get optimal recording settings and stores these such that they can be easily updated by the user via python or a text file.
+Subsequently, these settings can be used to make standardized recordings with the simple `rec` command in terminal or via a user-set schedule of recordings.

-The package also comes with detailed documentation and tutorials that are continuously updated with the aim to help people with limited coding knowledge to set up their rpi for easy (and automated) image and video recording with optimal recording settings.
+The package also comes with detailed documentation and tutorials that are continuously updated with the aim to help people with limited coding knowledge to set up their rpi and make controlled and automated image and video recordings.

 ## <a name="install"></a>Install